 When it comes to the costs of a cat or kitten, there’s a wide range of prices for nearly every necessity you can think of.
 Where you find yourself on the cat cost scale depends on your individual pet’s needs, and your personal budget.
 You can play it tame or go a little more wild, but the information below should give you a pretty good scope of costs (give or take a few outliers, like professional grooming or emergency veterinary care).

 * Adoption fees typically cover a range of additional costs, such as spaying/neutering and various veterinary tests.
 Find more details here.

-Budgeting for the Cost of a Cat
+Budgeting for the Cost of a Cat or Kitten

 When it comes to the health and well-being of a family pet, there are certainly places that shouldn’t be scrimped.
-But costs of cat nutrition and costs of cat fashion are two very different things.
+But costs of cat and kitten nutrition and costs of cat fashion are two very different things.
 If you’re looking to find ways to care for a cat that better fit your budget, here are a few simple tips: